 There is one reference that I can find which indicates recognition of the issue but I spent some time finding it:

 My concern is; whether the full training message is being given to coaches & players, that (although this is the correct statement) it needs the added:

-# EYES UP " to see where the danger is coming from" - (PLUS) IMPORTANT - All players and coaches must appreciate, that NOT using safe EYES UP "to see where the danger is coming from" - method of play, by dropping the head when tackling, weakens the spinal structure, which leaves a player vulnerable to serious neck and back injury, paralysis and even death.
+# EYES UP " to see where the danger is coming from" - IMPORTANT message to add: - All players and coaches must appreciate, that NOT using safe EYES UP "to see where the danger is coming from" (play) will result in players dropping the head when tackling (a reflex to protect the face) which weakens the spinal structure leaving a player vulnerable to serious neck & back injury, paralysis even death.